 Students have been inquiring into an area of passion, and they have immersed themselves in their projects for the past eight weeks.
 But really, their educational experiences have been building toward this moment since they walked through Chadwick’s doors.
 As they have prepared their student-initiated PYPx projects, students have drawn upon all of the research, communication, social and self-management skills that they have been developing throughout their Village School careers.

-In addition to preparing, rehearsing and fine-tuning their presentations, students have inquired more deeply into their topics by creating a number of other works.
+In addition to preparing, rehearsing and fine-tuning their presentations, students have inquired more deeply into their topics in their specialist classes.
 Students drew upon their drama experience to create a still image designed to express the ideas and feelings behind their exhibition topic, a drama form known as a tableau.
 Through the world language program, students published a book that included a piece of writing about themselves and their topic in Korean or Mandarin.
-Students were presented with a copy of this book at a celebration where they were able to discuss their journey as an author with their friends and teachers.
+Finally, the exhibition included a musical montage as part of the Opening Ceremony.
+The process of creating these additional collective works drew upon their leadership skills and deepened their sense of community.

 Congratulations to our Grade 5 students on all they have learned and accomplished through the PYPx and their Village School careers.